 CanROC is made possible through strong relationships between healthcare providers, researchers, and educators.
-The paramedics and firefighters that respond to and treat major trauma and cardiac arrest patients form the cornerstone of the CanROC network.
+The paramedics and firefighters that respond to and treat cardiac arrest patients form the cornerstone of the CanROC network.
 Without your support none of this would be possible, and we are always looking for ways to include and engage new emergency responders.

 What are the benefits of participating in CanROC?

 The first mandate and primary benefit of CanROC is the improvement of patient outcomes for all Canadians.
 CanROC helps our collaborating partners achieve this through two primary mechanisms: the advancement of prehospital resuscitation science, and ongoing focus on continuous quality improvement.

 - Participating services have access to reporting tools.
 Reports provide a breakdown of various performance metrics related to response and patient care, patient demographics, and outcomes.

 - CanROC works with training/education and CQI departments to provide data to help guide continuing medical education programs and highlight gaps in care where services can improve.